javideas/luck-to-unlock-pixijs-typescript-gsap-game/README.md

         ✔"stages": {
             ✔"stageVault.ts": "Handles the vault stage setup and interactions" },
-        "types": {
-            "animationTypes.ts": "TypeScript interfaces and types for animations", "eventTypes.ts": "TypeScript interfaces and types for events", "gameTypes.ts": "TypeScript interfaces and types for game objects" },
         ✔"utils": {
-            ✔"combinationGenerator.ts": "Generates the random secret combination for the vault", "combinationValidator.ts": "Validates player input against the secret combination", ✔"stageUtils.ts": "Utility functions for stage setup"
+            ✔"combinationGenerator.ts": "Generates the random secret combination for the vault", ✔"stageUtils.ts": "Utility functions for stage setup"
         },
         ✔"debug": {